"Kurds believe they are worse off as part of Iraq."

 Global oil demand will rise more quickly than previously forecast this year as economic growth in industrialised countries accelerates, according to

 The world faces a potential oil supply crunch and higher prices, according to the latest analysis by the International Energy Agency.
-The IEA said

 The International Energy Agency cut its global oil demand forecast last week.
 The agency said that the downward revisions were mainly owing to